Wen Tingyun: Personal experience

-In the early parts of Wen's career, Wen was popular amongst the nobility.
+Early in Wen's career, he was popular amongst the nobility.
 The prime minister, Linghu Tao, treated Wen Tingyun favorably at first.
-The emperor Li Chen loved a song called “Pu Sa Man (Buddha-like barbarian)” very much.
+The emperor Li Chen loved a song called “Pu Sa Man (Bodhisattva-like barbarian)” very much.
 Linghu Tao then dedicated Wen Tingyun's twenty lyrics of Pu Sa Man to the emperor and lied that he wrote it by himself.
 Linghu Tao asked Wen to keep it as a secret but soon later, Wen spread the story.
 Another anecdote is that Tingyun in front of other ministers told Linghu Tao that as a prime minister, he should read more books, which made Linghu Tao displeased and angry.
-After those incidents, Linghu Tao began to plot against Wen Tingyun in secret and bribed the examiner to hinder his promotion.
-Wen Tingyun then spent a long time to take the imperial examination and failed multiple times because of Linghu Tao.
-When he realized this, he was disappointed in the system and gave up the desire to be an official in the imperial examination, and he went to brothels frequently.
-Wen Tingyun still took the imperial exams but his purpose was just to help others cheat in the exam to take revenge on this system.
+After this, Linghu Tao plotted against Wen Tingyun and bribed the examiner to hinder Wen's selection and promotion.
+Wen Tingyun took the imperial examination several times, failing because of Linghu Tao's machinations.
+When Wen realized this, he grew disappointed in the system and giving up his desire to become an official by way of the imperial examination.
+He often visited brothels.
+Wen Tingyun would still take the imperial exams but his aim was to help others pass.